 - Fulfillment issues: Packaging problems, lost packages, delivery delays, delivery to the wrong address, or non-delivery are all shipping issues that can result in a customer initiating a chargeback.

 - Technical issues or mistakes: This can take a few forms.
 Sometimes it may be that the customer clicked on something they didn't intend in the checkout process.
-Other times technical issues such an expired debit or credit card or canceled transactions that didn't go through due to a website error may arise.
+Other times technical issues such as an expired debit or credit card or cancel transactions that didn't go through due to a website error may arise.
 The issue could also be attributed to authorization and processing issues on the buyer’s or payment processor’s end.
 Whatever technical reason or mistake, the buyer may initiate a chargeback if they feel that the purchase was unapproved.

 - Friendly fraud: This occurs when a customer disputes legitimate charges as fraudulent in a deliberate attempt to get away with the purchased products.
 By the end of 2020, the so-called "friendly fraud" is expected to have cost merchants $25 billion!

 - Miscommunication or lack of clarity: Sometimes customers may feel that they didn’t get all the information they needed to make an informed purchase, or that they were hit with hidden charges that were not displayed transparently like separate shipping costs.
-Additionally, poor quality photos and product descriptions that misrepresent the nature and integrity of the product can also be misleading and can lead to a return or chargeback.
+Additionally, poor-quality photos and product descriptions that misrepresent the nature and integrity of the product can also be misleading and can lead to a return or chargeback.

 How Does it Impact Retailers?

 To help you get a complete view of what a chargeback is it’s important that you understand its impact on retailers.

 Credit card chargebacks impact businesses in several ways and end up costing retailers much more than the disputed amount.
 As of 2018, each dollar of fraud cost retailers $2.94.
 Here are the different ways through which chargeback costs and fees add up, and their real impact on retailers.